isomerpages/moe-springfieldsec/_about-us/Our Organisation/Information Communication Technology Department.md

 The micro:bit lessons is another signature programme that allow students to develop logical thinking and design skills.
 Students are provided the opportunities to apply these skills in Interdisciplinary Project Work (_IPW_) and Applied Learning Programme (ALP).

-The Lower Secondary coding programme not only equips the students with an important digital competency skill, it also lays the foundation for the aspiring students to offer Computing as an O Level subject in the Upper Secondary
+The Lower Secondary coding programme not only equips the students with an important digital competency skill, it also lays the foundation for the aspiring students to offer Computing as an O Level subject in the Upper Secondary.

+### Cyber Wellness Programme

+The Springfield Cyber Wellness programme focuses on equipping students with an understanding of online behaviour and enable them to be responsible for their own well-being in cyberspace.
+The ICT department works with the CCE committee to run a myriad of activities ranging from Cyber Wellness talk, CCE lessons and post-exam programmes to teach the students to:

+*   Sense - Identify possible online risks and protect themselves
+*   Think - Analyze, evaluate and reflect on a situation based on the CW principles.
+*   Act - Take actions to keep safe and be a positive influence online.

+### Competitions

+*   Annual CPA Animation & Game Making Competition
+*   National Infocomm Competition by IMDA
+*   East Zone Hackathon